 Fresh crisis hits Rajasthan Congress as over 90 MLAs close to CM Gehlot threaten to resign

+Fresh crisis hits Rajasthan Congress as over 90 MLAs loyal to CM Gehlot threaten to resign

-Gehlot who is contesting the Congress presidential poll is widely expected to resign in case he wins as the party has a ‘one-man one-post’ policy.
+Gehlot who is contesting the Congress presidential poll will likely have to resign in case he wins as the party has a ‘one-man one-post’ policy.

-However, the MLAs have now arrived at Assembly speaker CP Joshi’s home to submit their resignation.
+Meanwhile, the MLAs loyal to him have submitted their resignation letters to Assembly speaker CP Joshi.

 “CM Gehlot should pay heed to the suggestions of MLAs.
 We have 92 MLAs with us,” Congress leader Pratap Singh Khachariyawas said.